czymara/czymara.github.io/_pages/about.md

 I am a Senior Researcher at the [Netherlands Interdisciplinary Demographic Institute](https://nidi.nl/en/employees/christian-czymara/) (Royal Netherlands Academy of Arts and Sciences), where I work in the *Migration & Migrants* and *Data Infrastructure & Open Science* Departments, and I am affiliated with the [University of Groningen](https://www.rug.nl/staff/c.s.czymara/?lang=en).

 My [research](research) focuses on social cohesion and migration, employing quantitative and computational methods.
-My work has been published in journals like Social Forces, European Sociological Review, European Journal of Political Research, Journal of Ethnic and Migration Studies, and Journal of Computational Social Science.
+My work has been published in journals like Social Forces, European Sociological Review, European Journal of Political Research, and Journal of Ethnic and Migration Studies, among others.
+I am an Associate Editor of the interdisciplinary [Journal of Computational Social Science](https://link.springer.com/journal/42001) (2024 Impact Factor: 2.3).

 I hold a doctoral degree in Social Sciences from the [Cologne Graduate School in Management, Economics and Social Sciences](https://cgs.uni-koeln.de/en/general-information/people/graduates/dissertations-and-placement), and studied Sociology at the Universities of Mannheim and Cologne.